PavlopoulosLab/OnTheFly/README.md

 4. Install [R](https://cloud.r-project.org/bin/windows/) (version 3.6.1 or newer) and [R-studio](https://www.rstudio.com/products/rstudio/download/#download) for Windows.
 5. Install all required libraries in R (or in R-studio), by loading and running the "install_libraries.R" script.
 6. Open the tool's project file (OnTheFly.rproj) in R-studio, select  **ui.R**, **server.R** or **global.R** and click "Run App".
 The first time you do this, your antivirus or firewall may request that you grant access to a program called "wsl".
 This is a component of the WSL environment that allows you to run Linux applications in native Windows (i.e. outside the WSL environment).

+### Run using Docker
+A Docker repoitory for OnTheFly<sup>2.0</sup> can be found at [https://hub.docker.com/r/pavlopouloslab/onthefly](https://hub.docker.com/r/pavlopouloslab/onthefly).
+The image already has every dependency pre-installed, meaning that you simply have to pull it and run it through a Docker container.
+This, of course, requires some familiarity with Docker.

+1. Install and configure Docker in your system.
+You can find the procedure for doing this in the [Docker documentation](https://docs.docker.com/engine/install/).
+2. (optional) Install a graphical application for managing Docker, such as Docker Desktop (Windows, MacOS) or Portainer (Windows, Linux, MacOS).
+3. Pull the OnTheFly image from DockerHub:

+>     docker pull pavlopouloslab/onthefly

+4. Create a container and run the image.
+You can do this through Docker Desktop/Portainer, or through the command line.
+In any case, you will need to assign a port for the created container.
+Note that the image, by default, has port 3838 exposed for the created container.
+Therefore, published ports should be set-up in the format XXXX:3838, where "XXXX" is the port assigned to the host (your computer), e.g. 8084.
+This can be done with a command such as the following:

+>     docker run -ti --rm -p 8084:3838 pavlopouloslab/onthefly

+and in this case, the container would be accessible through a web browser in the address http://localhost:8084.

 ----